- Births, Deaths and Marriages - Whanautanga, Matenga, Marenatanga

 - What you need to do before you can get married

 - When and how to apply for a marriage licence

 - Notice of Intended Marriage forms

 - Changing a civil union to a marriage

-What is a Marriage?A marriage is the formalisation of a relationship between between two people, regardless of their sex, sexual orientation, or gender identity, in accordance with the Marriage Act 1955.
-The Marriage Act 1955 provides the criteria, rules and processes for two people to have their relationship solemnised as a marriage (by way of a formal ceremony) and officially registered in New Zealand.
+What is a Marriage?A marriage is the formalisation of a relationship between between 2 people, regardless of their sex, sexual orientation, or gender identity, in accordance with the Marriage Act 1955.
+The Marriage Act 1955 provides the criteria, rules and processes for 2 people to have their relationship solemnised as a marriage (by way of a formal ceremony) and officially registered in New Zealand.